aukspot/dles/README.md

 - [OEC Connectrade](https://oec.world/en/games/connectrade) - Form groups of four exported products that are associated with one of the given countries.
 - [OEC Pick 5](https://oec.world/en/games/pick-5) - Guess the top 5 countries that export the most of the given product.
 - [OEC Tradle](https://oec.world/en/games/tradle) - Guess the country by its exports.
+- [Passportle](https://passportle.lordos.tech) - Guess the country based on its passport.
 - [Satle](https://satle.ca) - Guess the city given a satellite image, zooming out after each guess.
 - [SatPin](https://satpixel.com/en/satellite-pin-guess/) - Pin the world locations on the map based on satellite images.
 - [SatZoom](https://satpixel.com/en/satellite-zoom-game/) - Guess the city based on the satellite image.
 - [Seadle](https://seadle.muhashi.com) - Guess the sea of the day in as few attempts as possible.
 - [Statele](https://statele.teuteuf.fr) - Guess the US State by its outline on the map.
 - [TimeGuessr](https://timeguessr.com) - Guess the right time and location of each historical photo.
+- [TravelGuessr](https://travelguessr.com/) - Guess where the travel photo was taken, 4 rounds every day.
 - [travle](https://travle.earth) - Connect the starting country to the ending country by naming countries in between them.
 - [Treasure Guessr](https://play.treasureguessr.com) - Narrow down a location on the world map.
 - [Viewdle](https://viewdle.org) - Guess the country based on the view.